owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 ### > More analysis

  I got into C++ because I wanted to know more about performance computing and limitations, and this was the perfect opportunity to try all the tools I hadn't before.
-So I fired up Heaptrack and FlameGraph for my shitty C++ interpreter, jlox and clox, to compare heap memory usage and performance.
+So I fired up heaptrack and FlameGraph for my shitty C++ interpreter, jlox and clox, to compare heap memory usage and performance.
 But in all honesty, I just wanted to see some nice visuals.

-<h5> FlameGraphs </h5>
+<h5> Flame Graphs </h5>

-I decide to compare the FlameGraphs of my cpp implementation to the java implementation to learn more about the nature of the problem.
+I decided to compare the flame graphs of my C++ implementation to the Java implementation to learn more about the nature of the problem.

 <figure>